loglob/mcaas/README.md

 ### stop.sh
 Stops the currently running server.
-Doesn't wait until the server is completely shut down.
+Waits until the server is completely shut down.

 ### update.sh
 Looks for the newest Fabric and Minecraft server release and downloads it to fabric-server-launcher.jar and server.jar